DAMAGED NAIL TREATMENT¹

 - Damaged nails appearing to be in need of repair

-Why Unhealthy Fingernails Are a Problem
+Why Unhealthy Nails Are a Problem³

-Nail dystrophy is often associated with pain in the nail beds and nail folds of affected fingernails.
+Fragile nails are often unsightly, and patients frequently cite this as single most problematic aspect of their condition.
+Nail dystrophy is often associated with pain in the nail beds and nail folds of affected nails.
 The pain can be excruciating enough in some patients that it affects their daily activities, at times even hindering their ability to perform their jobs.

-Consulting with a Nail Health Professional
+Consulting with a Nail Health Professional¹

 An experienced doctor can help you treat your weak nails.
 They know the nuances associated with nail dystrophy, what to look for and how to correct the damage.
 They can also help you avoid common mistakes those suffering from brittle nails make early in the process (i.e. applying nail hardener).